Ryde Group: 2021−2024

 In March 2021, Ryde appointed SAC Capital to oversee its preparations for a listing on Catalist.
 During the same year, Ryde also launched an NFT collection.
 The company was subsequently listed on the New York Stock Exchange (NYSE) in March 2024.
 In June 2024, it was also listed on the Frankfurt Stock Exchange (FSE) and the Stuttgart Stock Exchange (XSTU) under the symbol D0S.
 In August 2024, Ryde announced a partnership with Singapore Life Ltd. (Singlife) to provide accident insurance for passengers.
 In November 2024, the arrangement was extended to cover work injury compensation for drivers, scheduled to take effect on 1 January 2025.
 These announcements occurred prior to the passage of Singapore’s Platform Workers Bill in September 2024, which introduced mandatory protections for gig workers, including compensation in cases of workplace injury.

 In December 2024, Ryde's licenses for full ride-hail and carpool services were renewed for a three-year period.
 That same month, the company launched RydeGreen, a programme involving partnerships with automobile manufacturers, vehicle leasing companies, and electric vehicle charging providers to support the use of electric vehicles.

 2025-present

 In June 2025, Ryde partnered with Tencent Cloud on digital infrastructure for the mobility sector in Southeast Asia.
 The following month, the company announced RydeLUXE 6, a proposed service using electric and plug-in hybrid vehicles in Singapore.
 Around the same time, Ryde acquired a stake in Atoll, an electric-vehicle rental company.
 In August 2025, Ryde announced a collaboration with Concorde International Group Ltd. on programmes for its driver-partners in Singapore.

 The company also partnered with MooVita, an autonomous-vehicle technology firm, to develop a proposed driverless shuttle service linking Punggol to MRT stations and other transport hubs.

+In November 2025, Ryde launched a Weixin (WeChat) Mini Program in collaboration with Tencent Cloud for its ride-hailing service in Singapore.
+During the same month, it announced a partnership with GO-GENIE covering driver-partner welfare and gig-worker programmes.

+In February 2026, Ryde signed a memorandum of understanding with the National Private Hire Vehicles Association (NPHVA), formally designating NPHVA as the body representing its platform workers under Singapore's Platform Workers Act.

+In April 2026, Ryde announced plans to acquire up to 50 taxi licences and deploy up to 50 electric vehicles as part of its expansion into the Hong Kong mobility market.
+That month, Ryde and VinaTaxi, a Vietnamese taxi operator, also signed a memorandum of understanding to explore a potential mobility partnership in Vietnam.

+In June 2026, Ryde launched a co-branded bicycle activation with HelloRide in Singapore as part of the companies' ongoing collaboration.

+In July 2026, Ryde signed a non-binding memorandum of understanding with UISEE Technologies (Singapore) Pte.
+Ltd. concerning potential autonomous vehicle projects in Singapore.